cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 This approach omits any kind of structure to distinguish the different relations presented by the fields the same source row.
-This reduces the number of tables and connections to a simple model but will prevent a full reconstruction of the source dataset, since the precises field origin of the data gets lost.
+This reduces the number of tables and connections to a simple model but will prevent a full reconstruction of the source dataset, since the precise field origin of the data gets lost.
 It is the less  recommended approaches.
 - the link only contains one reference to each hub
 - Link, esat and the multi referenced hub need a load pass for every reference